mizutanilab/BluetoothDialsRS232C/README.md

-# Bluetooth Dials with RS232C interaface
+# Bluetooth Dials with RS232C interface

 A newer version with USB interface is <a href="https://github.com/mizutanilab/BluetoothDials">here</a>.